erickcastelli/KIR_genotyping/README.md

 - You need to indicate a different output folder for each sample

 ## STEP 2 - Check some of the hla-mapper BAM files using IGV
-Using IGV, please check some of the hla-mapper outputted BAM files (Sample_Name.adjusted.bam) using IGV.
+Using IGV, please check some of the hla-mapper outputted BAM files (Sample_Name.adjusted.bam).
 Make sure everything is OK.
 You can compare the original BAM (using BWA MEM) with the new one (using hla-mapper).

+***You should perform the following steps for each KIR gene separatedly.***

 ## STEP 3 - Copy number evaluation
 After the hla-mapper optimization of all samples, proceed with the calculation of copy number for each loci.

-To do that, use the script provided in /copy_number, and follow the instruction in https://github.com/erickcastelli/KIR_genotyping/copy_number
+To do that, use the script provided in /copy_number, and follow the instruction in folder /copy_number or https://github.com/erickcastelli/KIR_genotyping/blob/main/copy_number/README.md

+For the next step (variant calling)